 The American Independent Party, formed by supporters of presidential candidate George C. Wallace, had enough signatures but did not meet the deadline.
 The Socialist Labor Party, which had a candidate on Ohio's ballot for the past 20 years, did not collect enough signatures.

-A preliminary injunction had placed the names of Ohio American Independent Party electors — but not the Socialist Labor Party electors — the ballot.
+A preliminary injunction had placed the names of Ohio American Independent Party electors — but not the Socialist Labor Party electors — on the ballot.
 Both parties challenged the Ohio election law as violating the equal protection clause of the Fourteenth Amendment.
 A three-judge district court found that the laws were unconstitutional and ruled that the parties were entitled to write-in space but not ballot position.
 The Parties appealed to the Supreme Court.

 The Independent Party immediately sought interlocutory relief from Justice Potter Stewart.
 Relief was granted to the party after a hearing in which Ohio declared the candidate could be placed on the ballot if there was not a long delay.
 Several days after that order, the Socialist Labor Party sought relief, but it was not granted because that party’s action was not timely enough to prevent disruption of the election.